sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Homepage
 ================

-After you login to your account, you will be redirected to your homepage where you can quickly deposit data or find data to download. or create collections of data.
+After you login to your account, you will be redirected to your homepage where you can quickly deposit data, find data to download or create collections of data.

-**Deposit**
+**Deposit** is a

-**Collection**On the right you can see the latest deposits  data or find data to download. an collection created on the data repository.
+**Collection**On the right you can see the latest deposits on the data repository.